quantumlib/Cirq/docs/tutorial.md

 that they are equatable and hashable. `GridQubit`s in addition have a row and column, indicating their position on a grid.

-Having some qubits, let us construct a `Circuit` on these qubits.
+Now that we have some qubits, let us construct a `Circuit` on these qubits.
 For example, suppose we want to apply the Hadamard gate `H` to every qubit whose row index plus column index is even and `X` to every qubit whose row index plus column index is odd.
 To